 It’s hard—impossible, probably—to pin an exact value on the handful of letters that make up a company’s name.
 But there are at least three reasons to invest in getting it right:

-The right name can give you a leg up.
+The right business name can give you a leg up.
 If you’ve ever been moved by an inspirational speech or studied the lyrics of your favorite song, you already understand the power of language.
 A name is a company’s first and best opportunity to harness that power—to convey meaning, make an emotional impact, or stick in people’s minds.